-A teacher in a classroom can visually discern who is paying attention and who is starting to flake.
 With an eLearning course, the learner’s engagement is almost entirely dependent on the course itself because there is no in-person presenter.
-If the learner loses interest, getting them back is much more difficult because there’s no teacher there to swoop in and save them.
+If the learner loses interest, getting them back is much more difficult because there’s no teacher there to swoop in and re-engage them.
 To keep learners engaged, the course must be gripping from the start.

-Adding video is one of the most surefire ways to hook your audience and can also make retention and recall easier for viewers.
-This means your viewers are more likely to be hooked and remember the information they’re receiving.
-It’s a win-win.
+Adding video is one of the most surefire ways to hook your audience and can also make information retention and recall easier for viewers.

 But it’s not as simple as just adding videos to your eLearning courses.
 The videos need to be created in a way that hooks viewers while also delivering the right information.
 To make this process easier, there are key tips that can ensure that your videos hit the mark.